opendcs/opendcs/docs/source/resources-algorithms.rst

 +-------------------------+----------------------------------------------------------+

-Recall, that when a computation is set up, the output is a seperate time series.
+Recall, that when a computation is set up, the output is a separate time series.
 Input time series are NOT being manipulated or edited.

 AddToPrevious